TRAVEL GUIDES

 Interior of a rustic restaurant or cafe with stone archways, wooden tables and chairs, and sunlight streaming through open arches, with a person sitting alone at one table.

 Monells is a village with distinct character.
 Although quite small, it holds a unique charm and has served as the backdrop for numerous Spanish movies.
 At the heart of the square, you'll find a few traditional restaurants perfect for enjoying a cold "caña" and indulging in Catalan meat dishes.
+This one is more quiet and hidden than the others, very loved by bikers.

 MONELLS